Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 However, chasing doctrine solely as a mechanical act of the mind, for the purposes of knowledge in and of itself, is not good.
 There is no competition for which church has the most correct doctrine, for we are all human, and therefore cannot comprehend the infinite depth of God.
 That isn't to say that we should give up completely on having correct doctrine!
 By no means!
 In fact, I would say that it is good to be continuously evaluating, dare I say, _reforming ourselves_, according to Scripture.
 Correct doctrine helps us to know God more fully, and therefore, worship Him, and live in right relationship with Him more richly.

 What I imagine the church in Ephesus did, was chase after doctrine itself completely missing the reason why they should keep their doctrine pure.
 They lost their first love: Jesus Christ Himself!
-It's a joy to worship God, and sound teaching helps us do that even more greatly!
+It's a joy to worship God, and sound teaching should help us do that even more greatly!

 ## Smyrna: Spiritually rich and enduring persecution